SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Experiments and Results

 We used the concordance index (c-index) for survival and prostate cancer biochemical recurrence (BCR) evaluation (Table \ref{table:surv_res}).
 To overcome the limitations of overall survival, which includes deaths unrelated to cancer, we utilize disease-specific survival (DSS) for the four survival tasks \cite{liu2018integrated}.

-SPADE outperforms all baseline models, achieving the highest c-index for three out of the four survival tasks and all BCR prediction tasks.
+SPADE outperforms all baseline models, achieving the highest c-index for four out of the five survival tasks and the BCR prediction task.
 In the TCGA-BRCA survival task, UNI surpasses SPADE, but SPADE still achieves the second-highest performance.
 SPADE outperforms TANGLE on all datasets, demonstrating the critical importance of spatial context in modeling disease progression, which is achieved by incorporating ST data.